Singh-Manjeet/iOSTest/README.md

 Combined hours : 12-13 Hours

 ## Known Issues :
 Have not spent time on Unit tests.
-But i can implement appropraite tests  :-)
+But i can implement appropriate tests  :-)

 ## Swift Language Version Used: